dtran78613/nodejs-ex/README.md

 ## Node.js sample app on OpenShift!
 -----------------

-This example will serve a welcome page and the current hit count as stored in a database.
+Dan Tran copy: This example will serve a welcome page and the current hit count as stored in a database.

 ### OpenShift Origin v3 setup